AnaMaharjan/ba765-assignments/README.md

 # ba765-assignments
-This is my assignment 1 repository for BA765.
+This is where I store all my assignments for BA765.
+Enjoy!